Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 85 hits with 24 doubles, a triple, 14 home runs, 31 walks and 47 RBI.
-He's also stolen two bases.
+- Anthony Santander has 86 hits with 24 doubles, a triple, 14 home runs and 31 walks.
+He has driven in 48 runs with two stolen bases.

-- Santander heads into this matchup looking to extend his three-game hit streak.
-In his last five games he is hitting .353 with four doubles and four walks.
+- Santander brings a four-game streak with at least one hit into this one.
+In his last five games he is batting .294 with three doubles, four walks and an RBI.

 Santander Recent Games